Fadi Mohammad al-Batsh: Reactions

+After al-Batsh's death, Hamas's military wing claimed him as a member and described him as a commander.

+Al-Batsh's family accused Mossad of being responsible for the killing.
+Israel denied any involvement in the assassination.

+Hamas chief Ismail Haniyeh called his killing a "terrible crime" and attributed it to Mossad.

-Israeli Defence Minister Avigdor Lieberman said "The man was no saint and he didn’t deal with improving infrastructure in Gaza - he was involved in improving rockets’ accuracy ...
+Israeli Defense Minister Avigdor Lieberman described al-Batsh as "no saint and he didn’t deal with improving infrastructure in Gaza.
+He was engaged in the production of rockets, in improving rockets’ accuracy...
 We constantly see a settling of accounts between various factions in the terrorist organizations and I suppose that is what happened in this case."

 Malaysian Home Minister Ahmad Zahid Hamidi said Fadi was "believed to have become a liability for a country hostile to Palestine".